How to Use Upterm Add-In Plugin

 >Select devices to send command and click on the Execute button

 >A secure SSH session will be generated in 1~2 minutes after the session is opened.
-When the process is done, click on the Got It button.
+When the process is done, click on the Done button.

 >The Session status will be updated to “Open,” and the URL of SSH Session will appear in 2~3 minutes in the States card.